Exit Plans for Teenage Freaks

 Can a dying man restore love from nothing but memory, or is the past just too far gone to fix?

-If you’d like “In Memoriam” in paperback, check Indiebound for a local store near you, buy direct from Wilde City Press, or online at your e-tailer of choice for On the Run: Tales of Gay Pursuit and Passion.
+If you’d like “In Memoriam” in paperback, check Indiebound for a local store near you, they might still have a copy of On the Run: Tales of Gay Pursuit and Passion.
 If you’d like “In Memoriam” solo as an e-novella, it’s available on Kindle via Lethe Press, as well as an audiobook available through Audible.

 At nineteen, Nick is alone for the holidays and facing reality: this is how it will be from now on.
 Refusing to give up completely, Nick buys a Christmas tree, and then realizes he has no ornaments.
 A bare tree and an empty apartment aren’t a great start, but a visit from his friend Haruto is just the ticket to get him through this first, worst, Christmas.
 A box of candy canes and a hastily folded paper crane might not be the best ornaments, but it’s a place to start.